JonrGull/JonrGull/README.md

 # About Me :

+### Hi I'm Jon!

+Just doing my best to keep up in this tech world.

 I'm currently working on my own portfolio.

 I'm studying to improve my knowledge of TypeScript and React.